-- Create local jobs 138 during construction and 44 through its operations. - Inject an additional \$6.6m annually into the local economy. - Create new markets for business in convention, conferences, trade shows, the arts and creative sectors, which increase local spend. - Diversify the City of Busselton's event offerings. - Fill the gap in indoor venues with capacity that can reach over 1000 to service the winter and shoulder seasons. - Broaden the horizons and prospects for our youth. - Add to established visitor attractions. - Provide opportunities for aboriginal cultural experiences, supporting job creation and increased recognition of the value of our rich First Nation's heritage. - Supports increased educational and training opportunities. - Attract touring art exhibitions of National and potentially international acclaim. - Enliven the Cultural Precinct, connecting the CBD and foreshore, providing an economic catalyst for extended trading and business viability kick starting a night time economy. - Enrich the lives of the community and its visitors by increasing the spectrum of quality arts and culture events. - Improving lives with social benefits associated with this project valued at \$7m. - Provide opportunities for the region's bourgeoning creative sector and a home for local artistic, cultural, educational groups and individuals.
+- Create local jobs from entry level to professional in sectors hardest hit by COVID: hospitality, tourism and the arts. - Create new markets for business in convention, conferences, trade shows, the arts and creative industries, which increase local spend; - Diversify the City of Busselton's event offerings; - Fill the gap in indoor venues with capacity that can reach over 1000 to service the winter and shoulder seasons; - Broaden the horizons and prospects for our youth - Add to established visitor attractions - Provide opportunities for aboriginal cultural experiences, supporting job creation and increased recognition of the value of our rich First Nation's heritage

+- Supports increased educational and training opportunities - Attract touring art exhibitions of National and potentially international acclaim - Enliven the Cultural Precinct, connecting the CBD and foreshore, providing an economic catalyst for extended trading and business viability kick starting a night time economy - Enrich the lives of the community and its visitors by increasing the spectrum of quality arts and cultural events; - Improving lives with social benefits associated with this project valued at \$7m and - Provide opportunities for the region's bourgeoning creative industries sector and a home for local artistic, cultural, educational groups and individuals.